Innovative techniques to visualise geographical and historical information aided commemoration of contested and underappreciated WW1 histories.

 Working on these contested and sometimes controversial histories enabled the project to develop and shape working practices and policies across sectors dealing with contested heritage.
 The Community Relations Council adopted Living Legacies workshops in its best practice toolkit (2018) for the Decade of Centenaries, identifying these as a key element for their cross-community work in NI - this supported the “transformative” Remembering 1916 exhibition.

-The Living Legacies outreach programme connected diverse communities across NI, including hard-to-reach groups in Loyalist and Republican areas, marginalised communities in places such as West Belfast and So, Connuth East Antrim, and communities in devolved nations across the UK.
+The Living Legacies outreach programme connected diverse communities across NI, including hard-to-reach groups in Loyalist and Republican areas, marginalised communities in places such as west Belfast and south-east Antrim, and communities in devolved nations across the UK.
 This enabled the project to engage a diverse range of people in marginalised communities in a multifaceted and interdisciplinary approach to remembering and commemorating WW1.

 Living Legacies strengthened heritage partnerships and collaborations both during the Centenary and into 2019.
 Key stakeholders continuing this work include QUB, University of Ulster, University of Glasgow, University of Wales Swansea, Goldsmiths University of London, & Newcastle University, alongside Imperial War Museum, HLF, and Council for British Archaeology, Public Record Office Northern Ireland, Libraries NI, National Museums Northern Ireland and National Library of Wales.

 Living Legacies undertook an overhaul for the Department for Community (NI) Historic Environment Division’s ‘Defence Heritage Project’ web-resource, through digitising existing records and developing an online-GIS platform to enable crowdsourcing.
 The new DHP platform was used by the community heritage project Battlebags and Blimps project led by Carrickfergus Museum in 2018